massoncheg/forgejo-docs/docs/user/agit-support.md

   - `topic`: Topic.
 Under the hood, this is just a branch. **If left empty,** `<session>`, if present, will be used instead.
 Otherwise, Forgejo will return an error.
 If you want to push additional commits to a Pull Request that was created using AGit, you **must** use the same topic.
   - `title`: Title of the Pull Request. **If left empty,** the first line of the first new Git commit will be used instead.
   - `description`: Description of the Pull Request.
-  - `force-push`: Necessary when rebasing, amending or [retrospectively modifying](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) your previous commits.
+  - `force-push`: Necessary when rebasing, amending or [retroactively modifying](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) your previous commits.
 Otherwise, a new Pull Request will be opened, **even if you use the same topic**.

 ---